Policy Forum for Wales

 Overall, areas for discussion include:

-• policy: priorities following publication of new Government strategies - considering stakeholder consultation feedback - evaluating scope, funding and practicalities
+• policy: priorities following publication of new government strategies - considering stakeholder consultation feedback - evaluating scope, funding and practicalities

 • considerations for implementation: aligning clinical interventions with preventative strategies - implementing trauma-informed care - working towards harm minimisation and stigma reduction